 - Mauve Shirt: He gets some character development before being killed by Aurra Sing.

-- Nice Guy: During the campaign on Ryloth, Ponds ordered his men to give all their spare rations to the Twi'lek villagers they came across, and later becomes infuriated when the Confederacy bombs the villages.
+- Nice Guy: During the campaign on Ryloth, Ponds ordered his men to give all their spare rations to the Twi'lek villagers they came across, and later becomes infuriated when the Separatists bombs the villages.

 Commander Neyo (CC-8826)